unclezap/zebtemp/README.md

 You are free to solve this in any way you choose.
 It is not required that you have ES6 classes or use Object Orientation.
 We would recommend beginning with a straightforward functional implementation and refactoring to objects as needed.

-When you click on an individual `<li>` you will need some of way of determining which particular beer was clicked on.
+When you click on an individual `<li>` you will need some way of determining which particular beer was clicked on.
 How will you solve this problem?